ClementYziquel5/ClementYziquel5/README.md

 ### ⭐ Hobbies and Interests

-- Learning about new cybersecurity trends and tools, TryHackMe is my favorite platform for that
 - Running, working out, or any outdoor activities
+- Learning about new cybersecurity trends and tools, TryHackMe is my favorite platform for that (current rank 181251 🎉)